greg-d128/caretaker/README.md

 # Readme

 This is a simple demonstration project.
 More like this is possible at this point.
+Use at your own risk.
+This code is ultimately non-deterministic and nobody knows what might happen.

 Importing this code will give a simple python script rudimentary way of fixing itself.
 This scripts registers itself as a global exception hook, retrieves the source code that failed, executes llm to fix the code, substitutes it back in and continues execution as if nothing happened.